mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw5-thibodeau-mylinh/stat545-hw05-thibodeau-mylinh.md

 -   Explore the effects of arrange().
 Does merely arranging the data have any effect on, say, a figure?

 Answer: As exemplified above, arrange() is not sufficient to re-order data according to a factor.
-For example, the hugo genes were not re-ordered according to the RPKM even after using arrange(RPKM), and the visual output is not very intuitine.
+For example, the hugo genes were not re-ordered according to the RPKM even after using arrange(RPKM), and the visual output is not easy to read/interprete when you don't rearrange the data according to factors.
 We need to use functions of base R or forcats to do this (see examples above).

 -   Explore the effects of reordering a factor and factor reordering coupled with arrange().
 Especially, what effect does this have on a figure?